 CMOs and EORs should always tailor workforce solutions with the end-client in mind.
 Not one size fits all, and each strategy drawn up should be based on the specific needs and wants of the client.
 Does your CMO provide services that is tailored to your organisation’s needs?
 A good agency should listen to customer feedback to continually improve their service, assign your organisation a dedicated account team and respond to queries within a reasonable timeframe.
 Building a reliable and enjoyable customer experience should be at the core of everything they do.

-Whether you are looking to engage a CMO or EOR to manage your workers, or if you are wondering if you are getting the most out of your existing partner, it is always important to do your research and be willing to ask the tough questions.
+Whether you are looking to engage a CMO or EOR to manage your workers, or if you are wondering if you are getting the most out of your existing partner, it is always important to do your research and ask the right questions.

 Download our succinct Checklist for Engaging a Contractor Management Organisation.